b-jesch/skin.estuary.pvr.plus/README.md

 # Skin.Estuary.PVR.plus

 EstuaryPVR+ is a modification of the default Estuary skin, originally written by Phil65 and now maintained by Team Kodi.
-The skin aims to offer users some additional PVR features that are not currently available on the default version of Estuary and to have a more detailed OSD, whilst remaining a very light weight and easy-to-use skin.
+The skin aims to offer users some additional PVR features and views that are not currently available on the default version of Estuary.
+It also offers a more detailed OSD, whilst remaining a very light weight and easy-to-use skin.

 ### Dependencies